tstanford/bookmark-homepage/project/feature.md

 - Bug: Onload (or refresh) there are 3 calls to amiadmin endpoint.

-- ~~Bookmark service: fix integration tests with login and use bearer token~~

 - Refactor: extract all API calls in bookmarkspage to a new BookmarksController class.

 - hamburger menu on mobile device

-- in admin view: Show list of users
+- in admin view: when adding a user with a duplicate username, show an error rather than silently shallowing the 500 response.

 - in admin view: change any password

-- in admin view: create new user
+- in admin view: delete a user

+- in admin view: edit a user.

 - create some basic react tests and run them as part of pipeline